 Students may be thinking about transferring to a private or out-of-state university in addition to applying to the UC or CSU.
 Each private institution has its own unique requirements for admission as well as their own general education patterns; students should consult with a counselor for additional information.
 Many private campuses accept IGETC to satisfy general education, for a complete list, refer to the articulation Web page: www.elcamino.edu/academics/transfer-center/transfer-requirements/articulation-agreements.aspx.

 EL CAMINO COLLEGE HAS ARTICULATION AGREEMENTS WITH THE FOLLOWING INSTITUTIONS:

 Academy of Art University

 Antioch University

-Arizona State University (ASU)
+Arizona State University (ASU) / Fashion Institute of Design and Merchandising

-Azusa Pacific University General Education: APU ad ECC course articulation
+Azusa Pacific University General Education: APU and ECC course articulation